cfchou/serverless-python-individually/README.md

 * `--pi-dockerizedPip`/`--pi-no-dockerizedPip` overwrite `dockerizedPip` in serverless.yml.

-* **Use with care**: If `--pi-no-cleanup` was specified previously and you don't want to pull dependencies again, then you can disable this plugin:
+* Handy but **USE WITH CARE**: If `--pi-no-cleanup` was specified previously and you don't want to pull dependencies again, then you can disable this plugin temporarily:

     ```
-> sls deploy --pi-no-cleanup  # wrap.py and lib/* will not be cleaned.
+> sls deploy --pi-no-cleanup
-> # ...
+... wrap.py and lib/* will not be cleaned.
-> # Do some work. requirements.txt should not be changed anyhow.
+Do some work. requirements.txt should not be changed anyhow.
-> # Disable the plugin for this time. sls should then go directly to pack what's not cleaned last time.
+Disable the plugin for this time. sls should then directly pack what's not cleaned last time.
 > sls deploy --pi-disable
     ```